pouriya/pcrypt/README.md

 optional arguments:
   -h, --help       show this help message and exit
   -d DIRECTORY     In decryption mode it should be directory name that
-                   contains the encrypted file andin encryption mode it should be the directory that you want to encrypt all or one of its files.
-Note that in encryption mode if -f is not set, it encrypt all internal directories too.
-Its default value is current working directory or /p/test/A.
+                   contains the encrypted file and in encryption mode it should be the directory that you want to encrypt all or one of its files.
+Note that in encryption mode if -f is not set, it encrypts all internal directories too.
+Its default value is current working directory or /p/pcrypt.
   -f FILE          The filename to (en|de)crypt.
   -D               Switchs to decryption mode.
 If -f is not set, It tries to
-                   decrypt its default encrypted file name or 'b1gs3cr3t.pcrypt'
+                   decrypt its default encrypted file name which is 'b1gs3cr3t.pcrypt'
   -E               Switchs to encryption mode (which is the default
                    behaviour).
-The default encrypted file name for folders is 'b1gs3cr3t.pcrypt'
-  --show-password  Shows your password when you type/paste it.
+The default encrypted file name for directories (when -f is not set) is 'b1gs3cr3t.pcrypt' --show-password  Shows your password when you type/paste it.
   --no-color       Makes it print plain text instead of colorized text.
 ```